wp-plugins/nextgen-facebook/readme.txt

 = 6.2.2 =

 Moved the Google, Facebook, and Twitter options on the General settings page into a tabbed format.
+Added missing 'none' option to Default Author selects.

 = 6.2.1 =